-Internal maintenance is best carried out by the manufacturer or a certified electrical goods engineer, but the simple design is usually hassle-free.
-Taking care of your hob should be pretty easy, too, as it can’t heat food directly if it falls out of the pan.
+Whilst internal maintenance is best carried out by the manufacturer or a certified electrical goods engineer, the simple design makes cleaning a hassle-free process.
+Cleaning your induction hob should be done regularly and should be easy if done regularly, as it can’t heat food directly if it falls out of the pan.

 Get In touch